arkadiusz22/js-algorithms-and-data-structures/algorithms/searching/searching.md

 ## Binary Search

+## Binary Search

-- Much faster for sorted datasets
+- Highly efficient for searching in sorted datasets
-- Eliminates half the search space at each step
+- At each step, eliminates half of the remaining search space
-- Requires sorted input
+- Requires input to be sorted or monotonic
-- Divide-and-conquer approach
+  _(Monotonic means the data is always increasing or always decreasing, never switching direction.)_
+- Uses a divide-and-conquer strategy: repeatedly splits the array and focuses on the relevant half
-- Time complexity: O(log n)
+- Time complexity: O(log n), making it much faster than linear search for large datasets
+- Can be adapted to find the first or last occurrence of an element, or the first element meeting

 ---